Table of Contents

 Cost Of Breast Augmentation

 Breast augmentation is an expensive affair.
-The average cost of the surgery is somewhere $3,822 and the cost of the replacement or removal of implants can range between $2,000 and $3,000.
+The average surgery cost is around $3,822, and the replacement or removal of implants can range between $2,000 and $3,000.

 Breast augmentation makes women more prone to the fatal disease ‘breast cancer’.
 According to the FDA, women are put at a higher risk of developing ‘anaplastic large cell lymphoma’ after undergoing saline and silicone gas-filled breast implants.